Ready to Get Cooking?

 Welcome to Fast2eat!
 If you’re looking for easy-to-prepare, nutritious, delicious, and Fast-2-eat recipes, then you’re in the right place.

-Fat-Burning Vegetable Soup – hearty and filling vegetable soup made in the electric pressure cooker (instant Pot).
-Helps to detox and lose weight.*
+Fat-Burning Vegetable Soup – hearty and filling vegetable soup made in the electric pressure cooker (Instant Pot).
+It helps to detox and lose weight.*

-This Vegetable Soup is also known as cabbage fat-burning soup, cabbage soup, wonder soup, weight loss soup, miracle soup, weight watcher soup… whenever you’d like.
+This Vegetable Soup is also known as cabbage fat-burning soup, cabbage soup, wonder soup, weight loss soup, miracle soup, and weight watcher soup, whenever you’d like.
 There are so many names for this soup.

-This soup was rumoured, in days of old, to melt away those thighs.
-Keep in mind that specific ingredients for the soup may vary and this is my version of it.
+In days of old, this soup was rumoured to melt away those thighs.
+Remember that specific ingredients for the soup may vary, which is my version of it.

 The bottom line is that the Cabbage Soup Diet is likely to cause weight loss — but only because it severely reduces your calorie intake.
 As soon as you stop this one-week diet, you’re likely to regain the weight you lost.

 That’s why I prefer eating it as a weekdays dinner, not exactly following the 7 days diet but because I like it.

 This delicious vegetable soup is a healthy way to warm up during the winter.
 And I may lose some weight, just doing it.

 Mirepoix plays an important role in flavouring soups.
 If you have time, to enhance the flavours, you may start this soup by searing the chicken and the vegetables as a mirepoix before.
 Read more about Mirepoix, Soffritto, Refogado, and other aromatic base variations and check the Mirepoix aromatic base recipe.